-Inspired by the surface features observed in nature – in both plants and animals – researchers have made a range of surfaces which manipulate solid/liquid interface properties.
-Such surfaces can be made to be superhydrophobic, in similar ways to leaves of cabbage and Lady’s Mantle for example.
+Inspired by the surface features observed in nature – in both plants and animals – researchers have made a range of artificial surfaces which manipulate solid/liquid interface properties.
+Such surfaces can be made to be superhydrophobic.
+This is similar ways to which the leaves of cabbage and Lady’s Mantle are superhydrophobic for example.
 Other surfaces can be made to be highly water-shedding, such as in the Nepenthes pitcher plant.

-By following the links below, you can see how a selection of surfaces can be manufactured that are either superhydrophobic or highly water-shedding, and how experiments on these surfaces illustrate their properties.
+By following the links below, you can see how a selection of surfaces can be manufactured that are either superhydrophobic or highly water-shedding.
+We also show how experiments on these surfaces illustrate superhydrophobic or water-shedding properties.
 This helps us get a better understanding of the science behind these surfaces, as well as pointing towards potential commercial applications.